-Tank changes can be performed by area supervisors or specially trained operators known as agency contacts.
-Areas Supervisors will be responsible for training agency contacts in the proper procedures to replace dry gas tanks and will maintain a list of trained agency contacts at each agency.
+- Tank changes can be performed by area supervisors or specially trained operators known as agency contacts.
+Areas Supervisors will be responsible for training agency contacts in the proper procedures to replace dry gas tanks and will maintain a list of trained agency contacts at each agency. - It is important that ethanol gas standard lot number, target value, and expiration date be properly documented in the instrument record at the time of installation.